-Alternatives 2-4 would redistribute the Gulf king mackerel quota between the different zones.
+Alternatives 2 - 4 (Preferred) would redistribute the Gulf king mackerel quota between the different zones.
 On its own, the redistribution of the Florida East Coast Subzone's quota amongst the remaining zones would not increase the total amount of king mackerel available for harvest.
-However, in conjunction with the ACL in Preferred Alternative 2 in Action 2, all zones would benefit from an increase in their respective ACL.
-Therefore, Alternatives 2-4 would be expected to result in economic benefits in all zones.
+However, in conjunction with the ACL in Preferred Alternative 2 in Action 6, all zones would benefit from an increase in their respective ACL.
+Therefore, Alternatives 2 - 4 (Preferred) would be expected to result in economic benefits in all zones.
 In relative terms, the economic effects expected to result from these adjustments would be greatest for the zone that would receive the larger increase in its ACL.
 Table 2.7.3 provides the Gulf king mackerel ACL for each zone.
-For the Western Zone, Alternative 3 would be expected to result in the greatest level of economic benefits.
-For the Northern and Southern Zones, greatest economic benefits would be expected to result from Alternatives 4 and 2, respectively.
-In absolute terms, the Northern Zone, which could enjoy the largest increase in its ACL under Alternative 4, would be expected to benefit from the largest level of economic benefits.
+For the Gulf Western Zone, Alternative 3 would be expected to result in the greatest level of economic benefits.
+For the Gulf Northern and Gulf Southern Zones, greatest economic benefits would be expected to result from Alternatives 4 (Preferred) and 2, respectively.
+In absolute terms, the Gulf Northern Zone, which could enjoy the largest increase in its ACL under Preferred Alternative 4, would be expected to benefit from the largest level of economic benefits provides the pounds which would result under each allocation using the current Gulf commercial ACL of 3.456 mp.
+For all of the zones and under each of Alternatives 2, 3, and Preferred Alternative 4, the resulting allocation is greater than Alternative 1.
+Thus, any of Alternatives 2, 3, or Preferred Alternative 4 would result in greater benefits than Alternative 1.
+The benefits that would be expected under each alternative would vary by zone and relate to the amount of additional quota that results from the increase in the zone's allocation.

-Under Alternative 1 (No Action), the Florida East Coast Subzone commercial quota would remain.
-Because the Florida East Coast Subzone would be removed under Action 1 (Preferred Alternative 3), the ACL assigned to this subzone would go unused unless the commercial zone quotas are modified through this action.
+Under Alternative 1 (No Action), the FLEC commercial zone quota would remain.
+Because the FLEC subzone would be removed under Action 1 (Preferred Alternative 3), the ACL assigned to this subzone would go unused unless the commercial zone quotas are modified through this action.

-Alternatives 2-4 propose different ways to distribute the Gulf group ACL among the remaining zones and gear types.
+Alternatives 2, 3, and Preferred Alternative 4 propose different ways to distribute the Gulf group ACL among the remaining zones and gear types.
 Positive effects would be expected from a new zone allocation that provides a corresponding amount of quota that is greater than under Alternative 1.
-To compare the resulting zone allocations under Alternatives 1 - 4, Table 4.7.3.1 provides the pounds which would result under each allocation using the current Gulf commercial ACL of 3.456 mp.
-For all of the zones and under each of Alternatives 2 - 4, the resulting allocation is greater than Alternative 1.
-Thus, any of Alternatives 2 - 4 would result in greater benefits than Alternative 1.
-The benefits that would be expected under each alternative would vary by zone and relate to the amount of additional quota that results from the increase in the zone's allocation.
+To compare the resulting zone allocations under the alternatives, Table 2.7.3

-Among Alternatives 2 - 4, the allocations under Alternative 3 would most closely reflect existing fishing activity and behavior in each zone, as the allocations are based on a proportional distribution of the Florida East Coast Subzone allocation among the other zones.
+Among Alternatives 2, 3, and Preferred Alternative 4, the allocations under Alternative 3 would most closely reflect existing fishing activity and behavior in each zone, as the allocations are based on a proportional distribution of the Florida East Coast Subzone allocation among the other zones.
 Thus, the benefits expected to result from Alternative 3 would be realized proportionately among zones.
-Distributing the Florida East Coast Subzone quota equally among the four zones (Alternative 2) would benefit the Northern Zone the most, which currently has the lowest zone allocation (5.17%).
+Distributing the Florida East Coast Subzone quota equally among the other zones (Alternative 2) would benefit the Northern Zone the most, which currently has the lowest zone allocation (5.17%).
 Alternative 2 would also result in some additional benefits to the Southern Zone (both gear types), compared with Alternative 3.
-Gulf Council Preferred Alternative 4 would provide the greatest benefits to the Northern Zone among the alternatives, while still providing allocation increases to the other zones.
+Preferred Alternative 4 would provide the greatest benefits to the Northern Zone among the alternatives, while still providing allocation increases to the other zones.

 Alternative 1 would maintain the current administrative environment, and would not result in any new administrative burdens.
-Alternatives 2-4 would revise those commercial zone allocations described in Alternative 1; however, since NMFS remains responsible for monitoring commercial king mackerel harvest for both the Gulf and Atlantic migratory groups of king mackerel, the administrative burden for Alternatives 2-4 is expected to remain mostly unchanged from that of Alternative 1.
+Alternatives 2 - 4 (Preferred) would revise those commercial zone allocations described in Alternative 1; however, since NMFS remains responsible for monitoring commercial king mackerel harvest for both the Gulf and Atlantic migratory groups of king mackerel, the administrative burden for Alternatives 2 - 4 (Preferred) is expected to remain mostly unchanged from that of Alternative 1.